Disability discrimination at work

 Raising a grievance to resolve your disability issues at work

 If your employer is not acknowledging or addressing your situation you should in the first instance raise a grievance formally setting out your complaints.
 Most employers will have written grievance and equalities policies that provide a complaints process.

 A claim for disability discrimination against your employer must be made within a period of 3 months less one day from the date of the discrimination.
-In the case of a failure to make reasonable adjustments the deadline will be 3 months less one day from the date the employer made the decision not to offer the reasonable adjustment to you.
+In the case of a failure to make reasonable adjustments, the deadline will be 3 months less one day from the date the employer made the decision not to offer the reasonable adjustment(s) to you.

 This deadline will not be suspended just because you are raising a grievance about the situation, so legal action must not be delayed even if you have started an internal complaint.

 You might also like to read our related guides below

 - Discrimination at work